-Garland's triad (also known as the 1-2-3 sign) is a lymph node enlargement pattern which has been described in sarcoidosis.
+Garland triad, also known as the 1-2-3 sign or Pawnbrokers sign, is a lymph node enlargement pattern on chest radiographs which has been described in sarcoidosis:

 - right paratracheal nodes